 Chapter 56's cover picture shows a dead or unconscious Rukia with strangely shaggy hair.
 During the chapter, Byakuya tells Rukia he understands her desire to protect Ichigo stems from Ichigo's likeness to "him".
 It sets up both the Kaien revelation (77 chapters later) and the Hisana revelation (123 chapters later).
 The Hisana revelation leads to the reinterpretation of the Chapter 56 cover as being Hisana, who was the image of Rukia except for her shaggier hairstyle.

-At the end of the Soul Society arc, Aizen leaves Seireitei via negaccion and the Soul Reapers left behind observe that there's something in the garganta behind the gillians, only visible as a giant eye.
-Hundreds of chapters later, Wonderweiss brings with his giant pet, Fuura, to Karakura Town.
-Fuura is a huge, misshapen being with one giant eye, the ability to destroy Yamamoto's flames that are trapping Aizen, and is revealed to have been the creature whose eye was visible at the end of the Soul Society arc.
+At the end of the Soul Society arc, Aizen leaves Seireitei via negaçion and the Soul Reapers observe an enormous eye within the garganta behind the gillians.
+During the battle for Karakura Town, Wonderweiss turns up with his gigantic pet, Fuura, a huge, misshapen being with one gigantic eye.
+Fuura destroys Yamamoto's flames which are trapping Aizen and is implied to be the creature whose eye is visible at the end of the Soul Society arc.

 Christmas Cake: Although she's never directly called "Christmas Cake" in the anime, Rangiku's age is a very sore point for her, with one filler episode going so far as to even create a male version for the sole purpose of having one kid press two berserk buttons by referring to Rangiku as "oba-san" and Yumichika as "o-san" in the same conversation.
 The anime later takes Rangiku's age references even further by making it such a big issue in the Zanpakutou Arc that it's actually one of the reasons why Rangiku's zanpakutou is angry with her.
 This is an anime-only trope.
 Neither character has a problem with their ages in the manga.